- Published: April 13, 2013

 12:30pm On the Hook: I am flying live on the brewery’s free WiFi!
 All right!
 30 minutes until the big open.

-12:05pm I catch Lisa’s mom and dad as they set balloons and signs directing traffic from Dayton Street and the bike path.
+12:05pm I catch up with Lisa’s mom and dad as they set balloons and signs directing traffic from Dayton Street and the bike path.
 I arrive on the scene just in time to help them untangle balloons.
 The wind has picked up and braided six of them together.
 Luckily, we have a pocket knife among us and we free three to place on Walnut Street.

 7:05am My neighbor’s truck engine roars to life.
 We often hear Nate leave for work in the morning but today is special.
 Today Nate and Lisa are opening their new business Yellow Springs Brewery to the public.
 Doors open at 1pm, and I’m sure they have a ton of things to do.